-The collection consists of limited edition shirts for men and women, as well as cufflinks, silk ties and pocket squares, all featuring the special Hawes & Curtis/ Prince’s Trust label.
+A new fashion collection by the future heir to the British throne features limited edition shirts for men and women, cufflinks, silk ties and pocket squares – all featuring a special Hawes & Curtis/ Prince’s Trust label.

 Hawes & Curtis is a quintessentially British brand specialising in fine tailoring and accessories for men and women.
 Founded in 1913 by Ralph Hawes and George Frederick Curtis, Hawes & Curtis has since become the go-to brand for British classics whilst continuing to deliver the promise of exceptional quality, innovation and outstanding value.
 These values are now synonymous with the Hawes & Curtis name.

-Hawes & Curtis currently has more than 20 stores in the UK and a store in Germany.
-Hawes & Curtis’ flagship store remains in the heart of London on Jermyn Street, famous for its resident shirtmakers.
+Hawes & Curtis currently has more than 20 stores in the UK and a store in Germany and their flagship store remains in the heart of London on Jermyn Street, famous for its resident shirtmakers.

-Youth charity The Prince’s Trust helps disadvantaged young people to get their lives on track.
-Founded by HRH The Prince of Wales in 1976, this year it is celebrating 40 years of supporting 13 to 30 year-olds who are unemployed and those struggling at school and at risk of exclusion.
+Youth charity, The Prince’s Trust, helps disadvantaged young people to get their lives on track.
+Founded by HRH The Prince of Wales in 1976, it is celebrating 40 years of supporting 13 to 30 year-olds who are unemployed and those struggling at school and at risk of exclusion.

 Many of the young people helped by The Prince’s Trust are in care, facing issues such as homelessness or mental health issues, or they have been in trouble with the law.
 The Trust’s programmes give vulnerable young people the practical and financial support needed to stabilise their lives, helping develop self-esteem and skills for work.
 Three in four young people supported by The Prince’s Trust move into work, education or training.

 The Prince’s Trust has supported 825,000 young people in the last 40 years and this year will support over 100 more each day.